ryangregson01/L4-dissertation/timelog.md

 * *0.5 hours* Wrote up the minutes after the meeting.
 * *4 hours* Continued with evaluation.
 * *0.5 hours* Downloaded all files from google drive.

+### 18 Mar 2023
+* *6 hours* Evaluation.
+Editing Notebook to make visualisations clearer, creating ROC curves, trying to implement statistical tests.
+Also inputting information to LaTex document: filling out tables and placing images appropriately in evaluation.
+Wrote analysis of ROC curves and thresholding.

+### 19 Mar 2023
+* *4 hours* Evaluation Notebook.
+Changed visualisations so they fit better in the dissertation.
+Expanded on parts of evaluation.
+* *1.5 hours* Filled and edited the written parts of the evaluation in the overleaf file.

+## Week 23

+### 20 Mar 2023
+* *5.5 hours* Made corrections to dissertation (intro-analysis sections) and fixed poor labelling.
+Mostly changing/adding biology discussion and looking over Kevin's feedback.
+Also looked over Turnitin feedback on moodle plagiarism checker.
+* *1.5 hours* Wrote missing background section: RNNs.

+### 21 Mar 2023
+* *3.5 hours* Working on LaTeX file.
+There were errors, fixed some of these.
+Filling in missing citations/references of new content.
+Generating all of the figures for evaluation as I had been using one confusion matrix multiple times until I was happy with its layout.